 Extremely high levels of hCG can indicate a multiple pregnancy (for example, twins).
 On the other hand, low hCG levels may indicate an ectopic pregnancy.
 This means that the fertilized egg has implanted in a place other than the uterus.
 When there is no visible fetus on a vaginal USG combined with a hCG of over 1500 mlU/ml, ectopic pregnancy is highly probable.
 Moreover, a lack of growth or a drop of hCG levels may suggest a miscarriage.

 Apart from pregnancy, high hCG levels are characteristic of cancer of the ovaries or testicles.
 Both of these conditions cause this hormone to be released into the body.
-To calculate the risk of developing a specific type of human carcinoma - take a look at our lung cancer risk calculator!

 You need to input the following three values into the hCG calculator: